 This Mac n Cheese is the best thing that ever happened to you.

 This takes a long time, as do most masterpieces.
 This is something you make on a snowy weekend, when you want something to take up a lot of your time, and you want the oven on to help warm up the kitchen, and then you eat it while wearing a large cardigan which masks your billiousness upon eating all of its cheesy, creamy goodness.
 I'm halfway through "The Little Book of Hygge" and this mac and cheese recipe is truly the hyggelit-iest.

 |A delicious Valentine's Day Spread - Mac N Cheese on the Right|

 The key to this recipe is the mix of fancy schmancy foodie ingredients with delicious low brow comfort food tastes.
 And also, the M word.
 (Moistness.
 Ergggg.)

 Part One: The PastaIngredients:

-1 box (whole wheat, if you like it) pasta - elbows or cavatappi
+1 box pasta* - elbows or cavatappi

 2 tbs evoo/ butter/ coconut oil/ something like that